jhosvr/dontstarvetogether/README.md

 Currently this is meant for Gentoo/Funtoo boxes

 ## Pre-requisites
-linux operating system, gentoo-based distribution packages are installed:
+linux operating system, gentoo-based distribution

+the following packages are installed:
 * layman:steam-overlay
 * steam-launcher
 * liberation-fonts